Chi-Naydu/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This project duly enlightened us about singly list files, how they are linear data structure in which elements are connected to its next element using a pointer.
+This project duly enlightened us about singly list files, how they are linear data structure in which elements are connected.